es-progress/zephyr/docs/ubuntu.md

 Most of the time you'll customize a non-freshly installed OS.
 Probably you don't want to reinstall Ubuntu just because an environment variable is changed or a new Git alias is added to your configuration...
-In this case you can skip this part and see _Customization_.
+In this case you can skip this part and see [Customization](customize.md).

 But there are some tasks (like partitioning disks) that are best to do before a full reinstall.
 Also sometimes you might like to start fresh or you've got a new device and want to install and setup Ubuntu.